 With the aid of innovative 3D printing technology, a reliable sensor has been developed which offers this measuring effect with only low pressure losses for the lubricoolant supply of machine tools.

-To show the volume flow, we recommend the use of our “Coolant Display”.
+To show the volume flow we recommend the use of our Coolant Display.
 The sensor was developed for various volume flow classes.
-The smallest sensor measures in the range of < 125 l/min.
+The smallest sensor measures in the range of < 150 l/min.

-Connection flange DN25 / DN32
+Connection flange: DN25 / DN32

 Analog output signal: 4 – 20 mA / 0 – 10 V

 Operating temperature: 0 - 60 °C

 Through a network connection with the GRX-Q parameterization software, it is possible to obtain the characteristic data for each viscosity and for each type of coolant.
 This means that all liquids such as cooling lubricants, as well as gases and vapours, can be used, even at extreme temperatures, fast flows, high pressure or corrosive media, where direct volume meters are not always available.